vivekn/sentiment-web/README.md

 1. Install pip, the python package manager.
 2. cd to the directory containing the sentiment code and run `pip install -r requirements.txt` .
 This will install the dependencies.
-3. Install redis and start the program redis-server (preferably via nohup/screen).
+3. Install redis and start the program redis-server.
+Eg: `redis-server --daemonize yes`.
 Redis is used here only for tracking/stats purposes, if you don't want it remove all references to redis in the code.
 4. Finally, create a file called "config.py" and set the parameters as in the example below.

 ````python